Lone worker procedures & checklists

 - Does your employee have an existing medical condition which provides additional support?

-- Are you assessing your employees seperately?
+- Are you assessing your employees separately?
 E.g. trainees, young, pregnant and disabled workers.

 - Is there a clear communication procedure during an emergency?
 Remember to consider those whose first language is not English